Is the Economy Rebounding? - The Tennessee Tribune

 The Black unemployment rate remains double-digit and has not dropped as rapidly as either the overall rate or the white rate, 7.3 percent.
 Eleven million fewer people held jobs in August than in March.
 And the “rebound” is not spread evenly across populations.
 The top 10 percent have already recovered.
 The bottom 40 or 50 percent are still struggling.

-Economic recovery is dependent on the development of a COVID vaccine, which the current President says will be ready in October or November.
-More realistic, such as Dr. Anthony Fauci, say a vaccine might not be ready until next summer or even later.
+Economic recovery is dependent on the development of a COVID-19 vaccine, which the current President says will be ready in October or November.
+More realistic, such as Dr. Anthony Fauci, said a vaccine might not be ready until next summer or even later.

 The bottom line is that the macro indicators may show some progress, but a deeper dive is far less optimistic.
 Hundreds of thousands of small businesses, including 40 percent of Black-owned companies, have closed, resulting in permanent job loss.
 Some of the hardest-hit industries include the leisure industries — travel, dining, and more.

 Women, especially women of color, heavily populate some of these industries.
-While COVID hit women of color harder than others, recovery will not make these women whole.
+While COVID-19 hit women of color harder than others, recovery will not make these women whole.

 The economy will not regain its position from early March.
 Indeed, the slight comeback in leisure industries has been partly a function of people enjoying safer, outdoor dining.
 The colder it gets, the more likely it is that people will choose to pass up dining out in favor of eating at home.